jclark/microxml-er/recovery.md

 This section defines the available tokenization modes.
 The only tokens that are recognized in each mode are those that are explicitly mentioned in each mode.

-By default, the data associated with a lexical token is associated with any abstract token that is emitted in the processing of the lexical token and that has associated data.
+The data associated with a lexical token is also by default associated with any abstract token that is emitted in the processing of the lexical token and that has associated data.

 #### Main